Crozzers/RestoreWindowPos/README.md

 * Creating rules for matching window names
 * Test on Windows 11
-* Options to "Capture now" or perhaps "restore snapshot now"
+* Options to "restore snapshot now" or maybe in the future "restore previous"